I travel for...

 One of the best ways to get to know a country is through its people.
 I often find that outlooks on life and senses of humour vary greatly from country to country, and it’s something that I love to find out more about.
 It’s also a great way to get recommendations on the local area to ensure you get the best experience possible.
 Sometimes, a language barrier can be a great thing!
 It means that you both have to work a little harder to communicate but you’ll always get there in the end.
 A friendly smile can always work wonders.

 I am a sucker for a spectacular view, whether it’s a dramatic mountain range, a sprawling cityscape or an idyllic coastline, put me in front of something otherworldly and I’ll be happy to gaze for quite some time.
-Top views that I have had the pleasure of feasting my eyes on include Norway’s fjords, Italy’s Amalfi Coast, and Kerala’s backwaters.
+Top views that I have had the pleasure of feasting my eyes on include Norway’s fjords, Costa Rica’s Arenal Volcano, and Kerala’s backwaters.